 The exhibition is organized by The Phillips Collection with guest curator Dr. Adrienne L. Childs.

-With lead sponsorship provided by the Mr. and Mrs. Raymond J. Horowitz Foundation for the Visual Arts.
+Support provided by The Frauke and Willem de Looper Charitable Fund and The Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts.